rajinder-yadav/quantlab_compression/README.md

 2. End of line, Windows uses "\r\n" vs Unix newline "\n", will cause diff to fail.

-Only after using dos2unix I was able to use the 1st 100,000 line of input from ebat.csv, still cores at same line.
+Only after using dos2unix I was able to use the 1st 100,000 lines from ebat.csv, still cores at same line.

 I did the following with the input file to make use some of it: